houtanf/Unsupervised-KNN-JS/README.md

 ![Code Size][code-size]
 [![License][license-img]](license-url)

-Algorithm for fetching the k nearest neighbors of an input vector through distance calculations.
+Node.JS package for fetching the k nearest neighbors of an input vector through distance calculations.

 Algorithm computations are implemented in Rust for high perfromance and easy parallelism.